Franciszek Honiok: Death

 Honiok was injected with drugs to sedate him before the raid.
 He was then dragged semi-unconscious into the radio station, where he was shot in the head during the evening of 31 August.
 Naujocks added that Honiok had been referred to as a piece of Konserve, or "canned meat", which could be prepared in advance and used to suggest Polish involvement in the attack.

 Germany invaded Poland the next morning, on 1 September 1939, which proved the proximate cause and the opening action of World War II.
-Honiok's murder by the SS is therefore sometimes credited as the first official casualty of the war.
-The location of Honiok's body is unknown, and no memorial exists in his memory.
+Honiok is often cited as the first official casualty of the war.
+The location of his body is unknown and no memorial exists in his memory.